Who Are The Most Famous Artists in History?

 Rene Magritte (1898-1967)

 René Magritte's works were characterized by particular symbols—the female torso, the bourgeois “little man,” the bowler hat, the castle, the rock, the window, and others.
-Most famous works were Les Amants - The Lovers, Le Fils de L'homme The Son of Man (Painting of the man with the apple in front of his face), the Treachery of Images and Goldconde.
+His most famous works were Les Amants , Le Fils de L'homme, The Treachery of Images, and Goldconde

 Thomas Gainsborough (1727-1788)